nalisidev/zabbix/src/go/plugins/mqtt/README.md

 - error message (if there was an error connecting to the broker or topic)

 ## Troubleshooting
-The plugin uses Zabbix agent 2 logs.
-To receive more detailed information about logged events, consider increasing a debug level of Zabbix agent 2.
+The plugin uses Netwatch agent 2 logs.
+To receive more detailed information about logged events, consider increasing a debug level of Netwatch agent 2.